transparency-dev/trillian-tessera/storage/gcp/DESIGN.md

 This currently uses GCS to store the hash -> index mapping in individual files, but it may make sense to explore a paging scheme to reduce the number of objects, or store the index mapping elsewhere.

+### Alternatives considered

+Other transactional storage systems are available on GCP, e.g. CloudSQL or AlloyDB.
+Experiments were run using CloudSQL (MySQL), AlloyDB, and Spanner.

+Spanner worked out to be the cheapest while also removing much of the administrative overhead which would come from even a managed MySQL instance, and so was selected.

+The experimental implementation was tested to around 1B entries of 1KB each at a write rate of 1500/s.
+This was done using the smallest possible Spanner alloc of 100 Processing Units.